 Rhubarb Meringue Layers

-Don’t hate on rhubarb guys.
-This stuff is legit.
+These rhubarb meringue layers are legit.
 A buttery crust topped with rhubarb and a thick custard, and finally a fluffy meringue.
 It is one of my favorite desserts ever.
 It feeds a crowd too, perfect for potlucks!

 Last week Eric and I went to see U2 twice.
 Yes, you read that right.
 Twice.
 We went to the SAME CONCERT.
 TWICE.